mkopsho/find_a_cpu/README.md

 ```

 ## Twilio Account
-We're using the [Twilio Python library]() to send updates, so you'll need to sign up for a free account.
+We're using the [Twilio Python library](https://pypi.org/project/twilio/) to send updates, so you'll need to sign up for a free [Twilio account](https://www.twilio.com/).
 Once verified, you'll need to verify your own number (the one we'll be sending notifications _to_) and create a Twilio-generated number (the one we'll be sending notifications _from_).
 Also, gather your `Twilio Account SID` and your `Auth Token` from the account dashboard.

 Replace these lines with your `Twilio Account SID` and `Auth Token` data:
 ```